GabrielKofoed/Perceptual-Decision-Making-in-the-Basal-Ganglia/README.md

 >will look pretty, however.
 >Also, if you wish to reproduce data by using the given scripts, be aware that data generation
 >will take a long time.
 Each script can take a few hours to complete.
 Alternatively, the amount
->of neurons per ensemble can be reduced.
+>of neurons per ensemble can be reduced to minimize run time.

 ## Repository structure